idrissathiam01/Problem-Solving-Notes-Andy-Sterkowitz/problem-solving.md

 It is possible to become a successfull programmer but it takes the requiste motivation to do so.

 Be Obsessed or Be Average.
+Do not run from problems.
+Strive to have bigger problems.

 # PRACTICE, PRACTICE, PRACTICE